fireboy1919/viaduct/docs/content/docs/developers/serve/_index.md

 If code changes don't appear in GraphiQL:
 1. Hard refresh your browser (`Cmd+Shift+R` or `Ctrl+Shift+F5`)
 2. Check the Gradle output for any errors during recompilation
-3. Verify the server actually restarted (look for "Starting serve server..." in logs)
+3. Verify the server actually restarted (look for "Starting Viaduct Development Server..." in logs)

+### Resolver Instantiation Errors

+If you see errors about resolvers failing to instantiate:
+1. Check if your resolvers require dependencies (constructor parameters)
+2. If yes, create a `@ViaductServerConfiguration` class to enable DI
+3. Verify your DI framework is configured correctly

 ## Comparison with Production